-Alan Shearer has summed up the mood on Tyneside after the collapse of takeover talks at Newcastle United.
+Alan Shearer brilliantly sums up the mood on Tyneside after Mike Ashley walks away from Newcastle takeover talks

 Owner Mike Ashley this week walked away from discussions with would-be buyer Amanda Staveley.